|

 today will not be the equilibrium line down the road, and what is not

 equilibrium today will appear to be so from a historical point of view.
+Comparing the

 ROC’s of different time-spans improves the accuracy of the analysis.
 A